trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 - and both paths are currently normal-only, i.e. there are no tangential/frictional forces or contact-history terms yet.

+Here, a contact manifold is a discrete approximation of one locally smooth contact patch.
+A rigid particle touching a flat wall will usually produce one manifold, while corners or edges can produce several.

+The number of cached rigid-wall manifolds per rigid particle is controlled by the `RigidBodySystem(...; max_manifolds=8)` keyword argument.
+If more wall-contact patches are detected than cached manifold slots are available, the implementation falls back to the best-matching existing manifold for that particle.

 `contact_distance` defines when contact starts.
 If `contact_distance == 0`, the
 particle spacing of the `RigidBodySystem` is used.